Mburnand-tech/Trip_coordinator/README.md

 # Trip Coordinator

-I am currently building this app, it is far from complete.
+I am currently building this app, it is far from complete

 ## :memo: Description